-The Challenge route goes further to the west, remaining almost exclusively on the quietest back roads through vineyards and garrigue.
+The Challenge route takes a different road for the first 23km and then goes a little further to the west, remaining on quiet back roads through vineyards and garrigue.
 None of the climbs are long, but there's not much that's completely flat!

-Stage 6: Callas to Carros
+Stage 6: Seillans to Carros

-scenic route through historic villages and with stunning views down to the distant coast.
-The two routes start slightly differently before coming together at Bargemon, and then separate at Seillans, the first of many of the best-known hilltop villages of Provence.
+Stage 6 brings us back to our starting point, by a wonderfully scenic route through historic villages and with stunning views down to the distant coast.
+The two routes start slightly differently before coming together at the col d'Avaye (780m).